railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_searching.rst

 To make the document management system's use as unobtrusive as possible the system's users should easily be able to store all the documents that they produce or receive from their customers and suppliers.
 So Open ERP supplies dashboards to help system users approve their acceptance of such documents.

-So you'll find two dashboards in the menu *Dashboards > Document Management* : one dashboard for the document management system manager and one dashboard for follwing use by different users.
+So you'll find two dashboards in the menu :menuselection:`Dashboards --> Document Management` : one dashboard for the document management system manager and one dashboard for follwing use by different users.

 The first lets you track the change of documents by month, by customer and by type of resource.
 You could also quickly assess the use that's made of the system by the various users.